 At first glance, BIM appears to be everyone’s responsibility.
 It is fundamentally a collaborative way of working that allows architects, specifiers, contractors, owners, occupiers, and even demolition companies to share vital information much more efficiently than in the past throughout the entire lifecycle of a building.
 In that case, you could argue that it is the responsibility of all of these groups to drive greater BIM adoption.

-That’s true, to a point.
-But while each of these groups have reasons to use BIM, from saving money to ensuring health and safety, increasing energy efficiency to reducing installation times, none of them have the power to drive it through from the start of the process.
-Architects can clamour for BIM-friendly products, and occupiers can request comprehensive ‘user guides’ to their buildings, but neither group can ensure that the files contain the level of information needed to make it work most effectively.
-They create the demand, but who creates the supply?
-That responsibility lies with manufacturers.
+To some extent, this is correct.
+But, while each of these groups has reasons to use BIM, from cost savings to ensuring health and safety, increasing energy efficiency to shortening installation times, none of them has the power to drive it through from the start.
+Architects can demand BIM-friendly products, and building occupants can demand comprehensive ‘user guides,’ but neither group can guarantee that the files contain the level of information required to make it work most effectively.
+They generate demand, but who generates supply?
+Manufacturers bear this responsibility.

 Kingspan Insulated Panels takes this responsibility seriously.
 We believe it is up to manufacturers to take the BIM-friendly leap and invest in order to support their customers.
 Our work with the partially government-funded 4BIM project, which is investigating BIM’s role across the supply chain, has highlighted the critical role manufacturers must play in advancing BIM use in building design, planning, construction, occupation, and even end-of-life decommissioning.

 Manufacturer-created BIM files (such as those we’ve released for some of our most popular products) save time, reduce the risk of incorrect data, and aid in the reduction of clashes and errors during the design and installation phases.
 It is possible to create a one-stop shop for architects, designers, contractors, and end users when the files are created and used in conjunction with support from the relevant manufacturers’technical services departments.